eadf/esp8266_buildenv/README.md

 # esp8266_buildenv
-Build environment for Raspberry Pi or Beaglebone Black
+Build environment for Raspberry Pi or Beaglebone Black i also added an arduino pro mini script.

- *I don't expect this to be useful for anybody but myself*
+ *I don't expect this to be useful for anybody but myself.*

 This is the build environment i use to compile, flash and test esp8266 applications on the Pi/BB platforms running linux.

 ### Install